bmuschko/go-project-automation/exercise-1/solution/solution.md

 utils/file.go:35:19:	defer dstfd.Close()
 ```

+You can fix the issues by properly handling the errors.

 ## Using a linter

 To check all packages beneath the current directory, run `golangci-lint run`.
 You should see the following error warnings: